 Product managers are in such a rush these days.
 What lunatic came up with the idea of a Sprint, anyway?
 Run, run, run!

-The longer you let your developers tinker, without worrying about trivial matters like release dates, competitive pressure or budgets, the more likely they are to hit on an inspired idea.
-Besides, if your product is good enough, your investors, executives, sales teams and customers will all wait for it.
-Once you ship product, your job is done.
+The longer you let your developers tinker, without worrying about trivial matters like release dates, competitive pressure, or budgets, the more likely they are to hit on an inspired idea.
+Besides, if your product is good enough, your investors, executives, sales teams, and customers will all wait for it.
+Once you ship the product, your job is done.
 Relax and grab a drink!

 3. Don’t talk with your customers.

 This is a mistake many new product managers make.
 But for goodness’ sake, your customers have no idea what they want.
 That’s why we need product managers in the first place.

 Did Thomas Edison meet with prospects to ask them if they wanted to light their homes after sundown?
 First of all, how could he?
 Where could he?
 As soon as everyone was done working for the day, every home and public square was pitch black.

 Edison worked alone, buoyed by his own enthusiasm and at a safe distance from the incoherent ramblings of the so-called “user personas” for his light bulb.
 Using this customer-free method of product development, after only a few thousand tries, Edison invented the light bulb.
 No SurveyMonkey needed, thank you very much!